Posted at 14:17h

 (The Tinder Foundation ‘Dementia & Digital’ Project Sept 2016)

-We at OMi are dedicated to ensuring that our Mobii system continues to provide an ever widening variety of experiences, recognising that every person has a different life history, memories, personality and tastes, they remain individuals in their own right.
-We don’t believe that a ‘one size fits all’ approach can adequately meet their needs so will continue to expand the activities and content we offer, treating each of our users with the dignity and respect they deserve.
+We at OMi are dedicated to ensuring that our Mobii system continues to provide an ever widening variety of experiences, recognising that every person has different life histories, memories, personalities and tastes, they remain individuals in their own right.
+We don’t believe that a ‘one size fits all’ approach can adequately meet the needs of a diverse population so will continue to expand the activities and adaptability of content we offer, treating each of our users with the dignity and respect they deserve.